Table of Contents

-With AI data, publishers now can ride the trend and identify the emerging issues and hot topics in demand for publication (as news or books).
+With AI data, publishers can now ride the trend and identify the emerging issues and hot topics in demand for publication (such as news or books).

 The data will help publishers determine which goes into a priority in their title-building list.